Kiberchaika/WaveMAE/AIDocs/wavemae_spec_16jun_2025.md

     *   `L_main_recon`: Reconstruction loss (L1/MSE) on the output of the main shallow decoder against the original STFT frames.
     *   `L_main_percep`: Perceptual loss (e.g., Multi-Resolution STFT Loss) on the output of the main shallow decoder.
     *   `L_aux_w2v`: L2 loss between the Wav2Vec2-BERT decoder output and the ground-truth features.
-    *   `L_aux_crepe`: L1 loss between the CREPE decoder output and the ground-truth pitch curve.
+    *   `L_aux_rmvpe`: L1 loss between the RMVPE decoder output and the ground-truth pitch curve.

 #### **4. Key Research Questions & Experiments**